 Best Activities To Do With Toddlers In Paris

-So you’ve figured out the in and outs of traveling to and around Paris.
+If you are visiting Paris for the first time and got to this part – you’ve figured out the basics in and outs of traveling to and around Paris.
 You’re now wondering what to do in Paris with toddlers.
 So it’s time to plan what fun Paris kids attractions you can do with your little ones while you’re there!
 Paris has a number of sites, landmarks, and attractions that are perfect for kids.
 Here are some things to do with toddlers in Paris.

 For another idea of what to do in Paris with a toddler, try a puppet show.
 In France, Marionnettes or Guignols are puppet shows that are very popular among children.
 This is a great activity for a toddler because even if they don’t understand French, the visual show fully captivates their attention.